geotrev/airleventy/README.md

 Writing JS is pretty straightforward, but has prescriptions on file structure & naming:

 -   All scripts are processed through rollup with a basic Babel configuration using `preset-env`.
-Configure this as you please.
+Configure this and the accompanying `.browserslistrc` as you please.
 -   Any file with a preceding underscore is treated as a module, and not copied as a direct file output.
--   Any file without an underscore is conversely treated as an asset file and copied over.
+-   Any file without an underscore is conversely treated as an asset file and copied over, including its original file path under `assets/js/`.
--   All file paths are preserved.
-Meaning if you create `assets/js/hello/world/script.js`, the output becomes `assets/dist/js/hello/world/script.js`.